apache/cloudstack-documentation/source/adminguide/nas_plugin.rst

 ----------------------------------

 The NAS B&R plugin has been tested with EL8, EL9, Ubuntu 22.04 and 24.04.
 Older
-KVM distros such as EL7 etc may not work due to libvirt/qemu version requirements.
-Other supported KVM-distros are not tested but may work such as Ubuntu 20.04, OpenSUSE 15, Debian 11 and Debian 12.
+KVM distros such as EL7, Ubuntu 20.04 etc may not work due to libvirt/qemu version requirements.
+Other supported KVM-distros are not tested but may work such as OpenSUSE 15, Debian 11 and Debian 12.

 Instance backups are full disk backups and limited by libvirt's ability to initiate and handle backup.
 All such backups are exported and stored in qcow2